coq/coq/doc/sphinx/addendum/universe-polymorphism.rst

    are convertible based on the universe variances; they do not need to be equal.

+   This means that two instances of the same inductive type (family) are convertible only if all the universes are equal.

    .. exn:: The cumulative and noncumulative attributes can only be used in a polymorphic context.

       Using this attribute requires being in a polymorphic context,